-The family non-executive Directors are both members of the Family Council to Engagement with the next generation provide a communication link between of shareholders is supported by the the Board, the shareholders and the wider family.
+The family non-executive Directors are both members of the Family Council to provide a communication link between the Board, the shareholders and the wider family.

 All Board members attend the Annual General Meeting and are available to answer questions from the shareholders.
-The Chairman, Chief Executive and Chief Operating Officer meet with the shareholders on two further occasions each year to review strategic objectives and the performance of the Group.
+The Chairman, Chief Executive, Chief Executive Designate and Group Finance Director meet with the shareholders on two further occasions each year to review the Group's strategic objectives and performance.

 Members of the senior management team also provide business updates on various topics during these family update sessions.
 This programme of communications provides an opportunity for the business to understand the shareholders' goals and priorities for the Group.
-Group at the annual 'Next Generation'